EnAccess/OpenSmartMeter/docs/index.md

 ## Description

-This repository contains manufacturing details as related to smart energy meter, details such as hardware design, web software, firmware, exterior casing STL files, rationale behing design, how-to document to guide a skilled user to replicate every part of the smart meter is available in the repository.
+This repository contains manufacturing details as related to smart energy meter, details such as hardware design, web software, firmware, exterior casing STL files, rationale behind design, how-to document to guide a skilled user to replicate every part of the smart meter available in the repository.

 ![EnAcess PCB new](https://user-images.githubusercontent.com/99180312/196974871-8cfb9366-eee0-4abf-8d39-d806d01217dd.png)